trozamon/hoss/docs/introduction.rst

 Hoss is simple.
 A "job" or a "build" consist of the following:

 1. Source
-2. Build
+2. Build Instructions

 "Job" and "build" are used interchangeably throughout the documentation to mean the same thing.
-A workflow consists of multiple builds, probably with dependencies on each other.
+A workflow consists of multiple jobs, probably with dependencies on each other.

 Jobs
 ----

-A job does one logical thing:
+A job operates on a single source to:

 * Compile, test, and package a set of code
-* Run an ansible playbook
+* Run one or more ansible playbooks
 * Build an RPM
 * Upload an artifact to a server via SFTP
 * Run some sort of arbitrary command